stitchlang/stitch/README.md

 1. AstNodes
 2. ExpandNodesResult
-3. Objects (Bool, String, CommandResult, Array, etc)
+3. Objects (Bool, String, Array, etc)
 4. Strings

 At the lowest level 1 we have AstNodes.
 These arguments are left in their unprocessed form where they have been categorized into Tokens, Variables and Inline Commands.
 Builtins like `@note`, `@multiline` and `@call` accept AstNodes.
 Binary Operators also keep their operands in AstNode form to support "shortcircuting" where the right operand may not be expanded if the final result is already determined from the left operand (note: this is disabled in verification mode).

-Skipping past level 2 for now, we have level 3 "Objects" that are accepted by builtins like `@set`, which takes a `String` for its first argument, and either `String`, `Bool` or `CommandResult` for its second.
+Skipping past level 2 for now, we have level 3 "Objects" that are accepted by builtins like `@set`, which takes a `String` for its first argument, and either `String`, `Bool` for for its second.

 At the final level we have "Strings".
 This is the same form that external programs accept and also builtins like `@echo`.